 After working in a family automotive business for a year, Nick Baughman wanted a change.
 “I started looking at what the job market was, and I kept seeing openings for diesel techs,” he said.
-But the diesel tech training programs at technical schools and community colleges he investigated cost as much as $40,000 and lasted up to two years — time and money he didn’t want to spend.
+But the diesel mechanic training programs at technical schools and community colleges he investigated cost as much as $40,000 and lasted up to two years — time and money he didn’t want to spend.

 Then Baughman saw an ad that changed everything.
 American Diesel Training Centers (ADTC) was offering a 12-week diesel tech program at a very affordable price.
 Intrigued, he talked to people who ran the program, toured the training facility in Columbus, Ohio, and signed up.

 “It was probably one of the best decisions I ever made,” Baughman said.
-After finishing the program, he immediately landed a job as a diesel tech working on school buses, and later took a job with the City of Columbus keeping its fire truck engines running.
+After finishing the program, he immediately landed a job as a diesel tech working on school buses, and later took a job with the city of Columbus keeping its fire truck engines running.

 A New, Fast-Track Approach to Training

 ADTC has turned diesel tech training on its ear.
-Instead of trying to train students in every skill they might ever need, it focuses on 420 tasks identified by the training arm of the American Trucking Association as skills companies want their entry-level techs to have.
+Instead of trying to train students in every skill they might ever need, it focuses on 420 tasks identified by the training arm of the American Trucking Association as skills companies want their entry-level technicians to have.

 “We built the program starting from what the market wanted,” said Spurlock, one of the ADTC founders and now the CEO.